Call for Proposals

 Panel discussions provide an opportunity for a team to present different points of view or approaches to a topic or issue related to the conference theme.
 Each panelist will have time for a short presentation inclusive of a brief question and answer period.
 Proposers should allow 15-20 minutes for discussion with the audience.
 Panels should have no more than four members.
 A panel moderator is recommended.

-Poster presentations, (PP)
+E - Poster presentations, (EP)

 Posters are a way to share information and outline research results, explore innovative and effective teaching practices, or contribute to theory-building in an interactive way.
 Although posters should be self-explanatory, presenters must be present for discussion during the one-hour poster session.